 - Appearance: With implants, you can have a beautiful smile that is just like your own.
-These teeth are so realistic they look and feel natural too.
+These teeth are so realistic, they look and feel natural too.

 - Bone health: An implant replaces your natural tooth root.
-In contrast to most other teeth-related surgery, the risk of bone loss with an implant is much lower; in fact, it’s almost unheard of.
+In contrast to most other teeth-related surgeries, the risk of bone loss with an implant is much lower; in fact, it’s almost unheard of.

 Dental implant cons

 - Time: If you’re looking for a quick fix, dental implant surgery may not be the answer.
 Since there are multiple steps involved with the procedure, the healing time can take up to six months, and that’s if everything goes well.

 - Infections: Although rare, there’s a risk that your gum tissue could get infected after the implants are inserted.
 In severe cases, it can lead to periodontal disease and bone loss.

 - Additional procedures: Some people may not have enough bone to support the implant, requiring bone graft surgery.
 For example, if someone lacks bone density, they need bone augmentation.
 The graft is added to a small ridge or space on the top of your jaw where it will attach to the bone and heal as one with you.
 Those whose sinuses sit too close to their jawbone may need a sinus lift before receiving the implant.
 It lengthens the waiting time for the surgical procedure while also increasing costs.

 - Cost: It is more expensive than other dental treatments, but it can last for decades.
 One thing to remember about them is that you still have to pay a portion on your own, even if insurance covers some costs.
 The specifics depend on your plan type; expect a higher out-of-pocket cost for this procedure.

 It doesn’t matter if your missing tooth was due to an accident, age-related wear and tear, or disease; dental implant surgery may be able to help you regain confidence and restore your smile.